 This model was reviewed by one expert reviewer, who ranked it as poor.
 Field observations by this reviewer point to the species being restricted to areas of fine-grained texture of more widespread volcanic soils above 13,000' feet.
-This model should be considered for eventual revision.

 Anticlea vaginatus (Alcove death camas), Tier 2